UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 - Main Menu: This is where the player starts the game.
 - Transitions: Scenes between the mini games filling in the gaps between the family's adventures.
 Will be useful for telling the story.
 - Game Map: Players will select points on the U.S. map to progress through the story and see the family's journey so far.
-- Mini game 1: Hunting enough beavers in order to get enough money for the family's journey West.
+- Mini game 1: Hunting enough beavers in order to get enough money for the family's journey west.
-- Mini game 2: Sailing across the Mississipi river while trying to avoid obstacles, and collecting supplies.
+- Mini game 2: Sailing across the Mississipi river while trying to avoid obstacles.
-- Mini game 4: Gather enough gold in a flowing stream to give the family the opportunity they never had before.
+- Mini game 3: Gather enough gold in a flowing stream to give the family the opportunity they never had before.
 - Store: there is a store for players to buy a house at the end of the game.
 - Game over: Will show the final outcome of the family's journey.